clicon/clixon-docs/pagination.rst

 If `locked` is true, the plugin can cache the state data, return further requests from the same cache until the lock on the "runníng" database is released, thus forming an (implicit) transaction.
-For this, the ca_lockdb callback can be used as an end to the transaction.
+For this, the ca_lockdb callback can be used as an end to the transaction of ``state-paginate-lock``.
 Note that there is not explicit "start transaction", the first locked pagination request acts as one.

 See a detailed example in the main example.